qszhao/PTUA2023/Lab01/Lab01.md

  - Install the Anaconda Python Distribution on your own laptop
  - Try to use Google Colab
- - Setup a github account
+ - Setup a GitHub account
  - Instal a code/text editor

 ### Instructions